 89km (55 miles) E of Paris; 24km (15 miles) W of Epernay

 West of Epernay, Château de Condé, rue du Château, Condé-en-Brie 02330 (tel.
-03-23-82-42-25; www.chateaudeconde.com), was bequeathed to the comte de Sade in 1814 and remained in his family until 1983.
-The name gained notoriety from the works of the marquis, an innovative writer (Justine, Juliette, The 120 Days of Sodom) whose sexual practices as described in his works gave us the word "sadism."
+03-23-82-42-25; https://www.chateaudeconde.fr), was bequeathed to the Countess de Sade in 1814 and remained in the family until 1983.
+The name gained notoriety from the works of the Marquis, an innovative writer (Justine, Juliette, The 120 Days of Sodom) whose sexual practices as described in his works gave us the word "sadism."

 Enguerrand of Coucy built the castle in the late 12th century.
 A part of the old keep -- two big rooms with great chimneys and thick walls -- survives.
 Cardinal de Bourbon, a member of the royal family, reconstructed the castle in the Renaissance style early in the 16th century.
 His nephew, Louis de Bourbon, called himself the prince de Condé, most likely because he had many fond childhood memories of the place.
 After sustaining damage in the 18th century, the château was rebuilt for the marquis de La Faye.
 The Italian architect Servandoni invited artists Boucher and Watteau to do frescoes and paintings, which you can see today.
 Servandoni decorated the largest room, making it a theater for music and entertainment.
 The present castle is exceptional, with its paintings, woodwork, chimneys, and so-called Versailles floor.

 In 1994, the new owners, the de Rocheforts, discovered several Watteau frescoes behind mirrors installed during the 18th century.
 Now, at the push of a button, the mirrors open to reveal the previously hidden treasures.